Employment in the UK: December 2024

 8. Redundancies

-We also publish our HR1: Potential redundancies dataset showing potential redundancies, covering those notified by employers to the Insolvency Service through the form, broken down by region and industry.
+We also publish our HR1: Potential redundancies dataset, which shows potential redundancies and includes those notified by employers to the Insolvency Service through the form, broken down by region and industry.

 Nôl i'r tabl cynnwys